Relactation is when you start breastfeeding again after stopping. This could be after a gap of weeks or months.

 Monitoring weight gain

-Check your baby's weight gain.
+Have a healthcare professional check that your baby is gaining weight.
 Keep a check on their wet and dirty nappies to reassure yourself they are getting enough milk.

 Breastfeed often

-It may take some patience to get your baby to breastfeed effectively.
+You may need patience to get your baby to breastfeed well.
 If they are willing, offer the breast every 1 to 2 hours and at least 10 to 12 times every 24 hours.

-A soft carrier or sling can be a handy way of keeping your baby close and encouraging breastfeeding.
+You can use a soft carrier or sling to keep your baby close and encourage breastfeeding.

 If it does not work out

-There may come a point when you decide to stop because it is not working out.
 Relactation and induced lactation are hard work and take a lot of time and patience.
-Your baby needs to be co-operative also.

 Whatever happens, be proud.
-Every single drop of breast milk you have given your baby will have been beneficial.
+Every single drop of breast milk you gave your baby is beneficial.